pgRouting/pgrouting/doc/utilities/pgr_separateCrossing.rst

 .. rubric:: Update the topology

-Insert the intersections as new vertices.
+Insert the new vertices if any.

 .. literalinclude:: separateCrossing.queries
    :start-after: --q8